fdsolutions/logan/docs/design-doc.md

 * Ubuntu : `sudo apt-get install <APP_NAME>`<br>
 * CentOS : `sudo yum instal <APP_NAME>`

-If we try to use **logan** to manage those two installations, we should use a meanifull action name that best describe the action you want to perform : `install:app`.
+If we try to use **logan** to manage those two installations, we should use a meaning full action name that best describe the action you want to perform : `install:app`.
 However, we'll have a conflict when launching that action because, we have no idea on which command should be used